the-JS-hater/MartinFunnyHouse/report/report-morno368-antni004.typ

 == Problems

 Most of the problems encountered such as the cubemap parallax error has been explained before.
-Outside of these intrinsic issues with the solutions we chose the most common problems encountered were us misunderstanding how OpenGL works.
+Outside of these intrinsic issues with the solutions we chose the most common problems encountered were misunderstanding of how OpenGL works.
-One such is example is that we forgot to change the framebuffer we used before trying to render to the texture.
+One such is example is that we forgot to change the framebuffer used before trying to render to its texture.

-== Conclusions
+== Conclusion
-// TODO: Should probably be revised heavily

-Overall, pretty much all of the techniques had various drawbacks, and were quite tricky to implement correctly.
-So it's possible that overall, for reflective mirrors/objects raytracing is probably a more approriate technique, since it has few or none of said drawbacks.
-Unsure what the performence cost comparison would be, but the best version of the scene we managed to achieve ran quite slowly on a decent-ish lapptop since it featured to mirrors, and that meant we had to render the scene 6 times per mirror, and then a final render from the "players" perspective.

-There might be cases where these techniques are cheap and work well for flat reflective surfaces like still water, but for accurate mirrors it seems raytracing would be more worthwile.

-It also generally doesn't work too well for multiple reflective surfaces reflecting each other recursivley, atleast not in our implementation.
-So for scenes with multiple reflective surfaces raytracing is probably prefreable.
+In conclusion there exists a lot of different ways to do reflections in computer graphics.
+Using cubemaps has both both advantages, drawbacks and limitations.
+The techniques used is useful for example when supporting hardware without raytracing accelerators.
+Dynamic cubemaps can however also quickly become expensive.
+In the recursive mirror example the scene already had to be rendered 13 times per frame when having just two mirrors.

+Cubemaps also becomes visibly distorted when looking at a reflection on a flat surface.
+Using parallax correction helps a lot with the distortions caused by using cubemaps.
+Since the trick used to find the parallax corrected vector requires an AABB it can however be quite limiting.
+The math could probably be changed to support oriented bounding boxes.
+These will however also just be approximations of the scene/room if it isn't just a flat box.

+As modern GPU:s receive more and more raytracing cores these techniques are less needed.
+Cubemaps are still however an interesting way of faking reflections efficiently.
+The techniques are also as said still useful when supporting older hardware.

 == Source Code
 #show link: underline
-The code for the project is available in an open github repo: #link("https://github.com/the-JS-hater/MartinFunnyHouse")
+The code for the project is available in an open GitHub repo: #link("https://github.com/the-JS-hater/MartinFunnyHouse")